 One of the most important factors stressed in industry is safety.
 In the programs where a safety test is required, the instructor will outline the safety rules of the course during the first few days of school.
 When it has been determined by the instructor that safety for the course has been covered, a safety test will be given.
 In said programs, the student must pass the test with 100% accuracy.
 The test will not be taken more than three times.
-If the student does not pass with 100% accuracy after three attempts, the student will be dismissed from the program immediately.
+If the student does not pass with 100% accuracy after three attempts or the student is caught cheating on the safety test, the student will be dismissed from the program immediately.
 In addition, any student not observing safety procedures will be subject to suspension or dismissal from the program.